Custom 404

 Custom 405

-Starting from webman-framework 1.5.23, the callback function supports passing a status parameter.
-If the status is 404, it indicates that the request does not exist, and 405 indicates that the current request method is not supported (for example, accessing a route set by Route::post() with GET method).
+Since webman-framework 1.5.23, the fallback callback supports a status parameter.
+A status of 404 means the request does not exist; 405 means the current request method is not supported (e.g., accessing a route defined with Route::post() via GET).

 use support\Request;